Cluster counts: calibration issue or new physics?: Results

 \subsubsection{Adding BAO and \mbox{Lyman-$\alpha$} data}

-As seen in previous sections, the addition of these two probes mainly limit the range of allowed neutrino masses, but have a limited impact on the calibration $A_{T-M}$.
+As seen in previous sections, the addition of these two probes mainly limits the range of allowed neutrino masses, but has a limited impact on the calibration $A_{T-M}$.
 Consequently, the degeneracy between $A_{T-M}$ and $\gamma$ is expected to remain unchanged.
-This is indeed verified in Fig.~\ref{fig:plkbaxATMgamwo3nu} where the contours in the $A_{T-M} - \gamma$ plane are almost unchanged.
+This is indeed verified in Fig.~\ref{fig:plkbaxATMgamwo3nu} where the contours in the $A_{T-M} - \gamma$ plane are almost identical.